-Vermont state’s official horse, the Morgan, is a light warm-blood that is often used for pleasure driving and competition.
-Bred as an all-purpose horse, the Morgan could plow the fields during the weekday, go out hunting on Saturday and pull the family buggy to church on Sunday.
-They are a good beginner horse and even today, they are a great family horse under saddle and in harness.
+The official horse breed of Vermont, the Morgan, is a light workhorse that had been popular in colonial New England for working the fields.
+An all-purpose horse, the Morgan could plow the fields, be ridden during a hunt, and pull the family buggy around town.
+They are a good beginner horse and, even today, they are a great family horse under saddle and in harness.

 Height: Between 14.2 hands (57 inches) and 15.2 hands (61 inches)